MiddletonCommunityVoice/services-list/content/emergency-services/hmr-ccg.md

   - 0161 763 8292
 ---
 ### Information
-GP out of hours appointments phone line.
+See the GP 7 Day Access appointments phone line above.
-Mon - Fri 6.30pm to 9pm
+*Mon - Fri 6.30pm to 9pm
-Saturday 8am to 6pm  Sunday 10am to 1pm
+*Saturday 8am to 6pm  Sunday 10am to 1pm
-NOT A WALK-IN-CENTRE.
+*NOT A WALK-IN-CENTRE*  By appointment only

 Your GP needs to refer you or another health professional.